-Below is a map of the route I took for stage 1, which included a ferry trip from Northern Denmark to Norway and a train journey the last part into Bergen.
+Below is a map of the route I took for stage 1, which included a ferry trip from Northern Denmark to Norway and a train journey from Haugastøl to Bergen.
 I had some time constraints on this part of the cycletrippin, as I had to be in Bergen on a specific day as I was going to start a journey aboard a Hurtigruten ship.

 Amsterdam to Gasselternijveen

-On the day of departure, I got up early and got on my bike and started cycling through the Netherlands, the weather was great sunny and not to warm around 25-celsius.
-The route I took out of Amsterdam took me passed Almere, Lelystad to Assen.
+On the day of departure, I got up early and got on my bike and started cycling through the Netherlands, the weather was great sunny and not too warm around 25-celsius.
+The route I took out of Amsterdam took me past Almere, Lelystad to Assen.
 The ride was very easy as the landscape is flat, the cycle paths at times are very straight.
-That has an impact on me sometimes, as I often lose speed and go slower than I normally do, it’s just a mind game is also a good exercise training your mind for what coming next.
+That has an impact on me sometimes, as I often lose speed and go slower than I normally do, it’s just a mind game that is also a good exercise to train your mind for what comes next.

-Just before Assen, I was on a bike path and came across a heard of sheep, they had all taking cover under some trees, I tough that there was a sign that the weather got warmer, I personally had not felt that.
+Just before Assen, I was on a bike path and came across a herd of sheep, they had all taken cover under some trees, I tough that there was a sign that the weather got warmer, I personally had not felt that.
 It turned out that the temperature has risen to 30 celsius.

 My Stop for the day was in Gasselternijveen In the Netherlands not far from the German border, I arrived in Gasselternijveen late afternoon, found the house with the AirBnB room that I had booked.
 After talking to the host, I took a shower, ate my dinner, and then went to relax.
 I had a big nice airy room, with a great mattress.
 That night I slept really well.